awsdocs/aws-doc-sdk-examples/getting_started_scenarios/ssm_scenario/SPECIFICATION.md

 #  AWS Systems Manager Engineering Specification

 ## Overview
-   This SDK getting started scenario demonstrates how to interact with Amazon Redshift using the AWS SDK.
-The provided code is a Java application that demonstrates the usage of the AWS Systems Manager (SSM) SDK (version 2) to interact with various AWS SSM features.
+   This SDK getting started scenario demonstrates how to interact with AWS Systems Manager (SSM) using the AWS SDK.
+The provided code is a Java application that demonstrates the usage of the AWS SSM SDK to interact with various AWS SSM service operations.
 The application performs the following key functionalities:
    - Creating an SSM maintenance window
    - Modifying the maintenance window schedule
    - Creating an SSM document